slerpyyy/sml-path-tracer/README.md

 # Motivation

 This project is a demonstration of the capabilities of Standard ML.
 At uni, I keep hearing fellow students whining around about how SML is useless and you can't do anything fun with it.
 I don't like SML either, but as horrible as that language might be, I wrote a working path tracer in it.

+# Credits

+All code was written by [Aaron Bies](https://github.com/slerpyyy), a student at Saarland University.